Emotional Competency

 What we find most important

 What is most important to you?
 What is not so important?
 What are your priorities?
 What really ticks you off?
 What is worth defending and protecting?
 How do you choose among conflicting goals?
-Answering these questions begins to identify your values.
+Answering these questions begins to identify your values—enduring beliefs of what is most important to you.
 Checking the list against the decisions you make and the actions you take reveals much about what you truly hold to be important.
 Our values establish what goals are more important and what goals are less important to us.
-Values provide us stability and guidance as we encounter obstacles, distractions, opportunities, ambiguity, ambivalence, conflict, and temptations throughout our lives.
+Values transcend specific actions and situations and provide us stability and guidance as we encounter obstacles, distractions, opportunities, ambiguity, ambivalence, conflict, and temptations throughout our lives.
 What are your values?
 Compass

 Definitions